Four of Spain’s Most Popular Festivals

 Many claim the best region to see the daily processions is Andalucía, particularly Málaga and Seville.
 As members of the brotherhoods bear the weight of gigantic religious statues, on-lookers will hear drums and music fill the streets as they make their way along set routes.

-Experience the extraordinary nature of Semana Santa by hiring a villa in Spain for a week.
+Experience the extraordinary nature of Semana Santa by renting a villa in Spain for a week.
 Each day focuses on a different aspect of the Easter celebration, so the chance to see the week in full is not one to be missed.

 Las Fallas